 About me

-I am a programmer with a PhD in cognitive psychology, specialising in web development and software for academic psychology / neuroscience research.
-I work at the University of Sussex, but also regularly undertake freelance work.
-My email address is jamesa333uk (at) gmail.com.
-I can also be reached on linkedin.
+I currently work at the University of Sussex, and an innovation focused startup Unusual Technologies, but I also regularly undertake freelance consultancy work.
+My email address is hello@jamesalvarez.co.uk.
+I can also be reached on Linkedin and Twitter.

-You can see a list of some of the things I have done work page.
+You can see a list of past projects on my work page.
 You can also check out my:

 My programming philosophy